Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

         message.addReaction("👍").join();
     });
 ```
-This method has one downside however: It will not throw or log any exception which might happen while executing the code.
+This method has one downside however: it will not throw or log any exception which might happen while executing the code.
 If your bot doesn't have the permissions to create a new channel, for example, it will just fail silently.
 If you don't want this, you can additionally use the `exceptionally(...)` method.

 ## exceptionally(...)